ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     longer amusing.
 New York City isn’t in Inyo County, Texas, no matter what it says on the label.
 (Label data should be transcribed to verbatim_locality.)
--   Do not introduce unnecessary descriptors or ranks, but also do not exclude parts of proper names.
+-   **Do not introduce unnecessary descriptors or ranks, but also do not exclude parts of proper names**.
 "Santiago Metropolitan Region" in state_prov is correct; Maule Region in state_prov is redundant and confusing.
 Use the construction used by Wikipedia.
--   Do not partially translate.
+-   **Do not partially translate**.
 "Región de la Araucanía" (disallowed under rules "use English Wikipedia" and "use ASCII128") should be entered as "Araucania", not "Region de Araucania" or "Region Araucania."
--   Do not "promote" entities.
+-   **Do not "promote" entities**.
 Cities, vaguely-described districts, 4th-level administrative entities, and things the collector made up are verbatim_locality and should not be stuffed into geography.
     Chilean Communes, for example, are "real" political entities, but as sub-county-level divisions are not formal geography.
--   Do "standardize" spelling.
+-   **Do "standardize" spelling**.
 Sometimes you’ll have to do something arbitrary, and that’s OK as long as you do the same arbitrary thing for all versions of the entity.
 Provincia de Aysén, región Aysén del General Carlos Ibáñez del Campo is entered as "South America, Chile, Aisen, Aisen," for example, because "Aisen" is a somewhat-common transliteration, not because it’s any particular form of "correct."
--   Use only "official" abbreviations.
+-   **Use only "official" abbreviations**.
 "Wrangell–**St.** Elias National Park and Preserve" is correct.
 "Something **Prov.**" is never acceptable.
 -   No parentheticals, cryptic square brackets, inline translations, etc.
 -   ~~No unnecessary punctuation or separators. *Kenya, North Eastern Province*, never *Kenya, North-Eastern Province.*~~
--   DO include any equivalent data excluded by these "rules" in "search terms."
-These are becoming increasingly valuable in automated mapping to Arctos (and reducing duplicates); please MINIMALLY copy all of the "alternate names" (such as Spanish place names containing diacritics or "local" names given in Arabic or Thai characters) from Wikipedia into individual search terms fields.
+-   **DO include any equivalent data excluded by these "rules" in "search terms."** These are becoming increasingly valuable in automated mapping to Arctos (and reducing duplicates); please MINIMALLY copy all of the "alternate names" (such as Spanish place names containing diacritics or "local" names given in Arabic or Thai characters) from Wikipedia into individual search terms fields.
--   Do NOT include descriptive text (such as the language in which a term is given) in search terms.
-Along with facilitating access to data, search terms are also used by data cleanup tools, and things which are not search terms in the search terms field will prevent those tools from working properly.
+-   **Do NOT include descriptive text (such as the language in which a term is given) in search terms.** Along with facilitating access to data, search terms are also used by data cleanup tools, and things which are not search terms in the search terms field will prevent those tools from working properly.
 Do not confound search terms with remarks.
--   Do NOT include non-equivalent information, such as island "subgroups" or alternate spellings of "parent" geography (country, state, etc.) data in search terms.
+-   **Do NOT include non-equivalent information, such as island "subgroups" or alternate spellings of "parent" geography (country, state, etc.) data in search terms.**
--   Use remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from potentially-confusing other places.
-Avoid using remarks for procedural information or remarks concerning other data (such as specimens or localities).
+-   **Use remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from potentially-confusing other places.** Avoid using remarks for procedural information or remarks concerning other data (such as specimens or localities).
 -   See